SupreetiKumari/COP290-MazeGame/README.md

 2. Dot.cpp- This file contains the class-Dot ( this the class for the player ) and its constructor, deconstructor and functions.
 3. helper.cpp- This contains the helper functions that we have used in our main program for example setwalls etc.
 4. sdl_helper.cpp- This contains some other helper functions which mainly uses SDL.
+5. LTimer.cpp - This contains the Timer class for handling time related jobs.
+6. music.hpp - This is the file with the help of which we carry out music related job.
+7. server.hpp- This the file which is present in server folder and is used by the person who is the server.
+It contains sendreceive function which is the main function for sending and receiving data.
+8. client.hpp- This the file which is present in client folder and is used by the person who is the client.
+It contains sendreceive function which is the main function for sending and receiving data.
+9. cop.cpp - This is the main file which contains the entire implementation and code.